2011 Democratic Progressive Party presidential primary: Opinion polls

 The DPP primary is carried out in the form of opinion polls.
 Opinion polls are of the "comparative" form, where polled persons would be asked who would they support if the candidates were incumbent President Ma Ying-jeou and Tsai; if the candidates were Ma and Su; or if the candidates were Ma and Hsu.
 The polling was performed by five companies each calling 3,000 people.
 The population consists of 4.27 million telephone numbers that are at least one year old.
 The chance of getting polled is around one in three hundred.

 Candidates who poll below Ma would be eliminated and the remaining candidates with the highest rating would be nominated.
 If all candidates rate below Ma, the person with the highest rating would be nominated.
-In the event of a tie, the winner would be the person who either defeated Ma by the most or trailed him by the least based on the gap between the candidates’ ratings and Ma’s.
+In the event of a tie, the winner would be the person who either defeated Ma by the most or trailed him by the least based on the gap between the candidates’ ratings and Ma's.

 The form of polling caused some controversy.
 If someone say they prefer all three DPP candidates over Ma, it would cancel out have no effect on the outcome.
 "The goal of the primaries is to choose one from three.
 If voters support all three candidates, it defeats the purpose of the poll", Frank Hsieh Chang-ting was quoted as saying.

 Some fans of Tsai therefore called on her supporters to only support Tsai in the polls, and tell the pollster they prefer Ma when asked about the other two candidates.
 Members of the Su camp were furious about this, calling it a "dirty trick" (詐術).
 Tsai distanced herself from this, telling her supporters to campaign positively.

 Also, there is concern KMT supporters would skew the results by deliberately supporting a weaker candidate like Su when polled.

 On the first day of the official polls, DPP member Yang Hui-ju (楊蕙如) disclosed some survey numbers on her microblogging site.
-She claimed Tsai’s campaign spokesperson Juan Chao-hsiung (阮昭雄) was the source.
+She claimed Tsai's campaign spokesperson Juan Chao-hsiung (阮昭雄) was the source.
 Juan denied on the next day and Yang publicly apologized for her behavior.

 Tsai's sexual orientation

 Tsai is a 54-year-old unmarried woman with no known boyfriend.
-Former DPP chairman Shih Ming-teh called for her to "proudly come out of the closet" like Iceland Prime Minister Johanna Siguroardottir in order to make Taiwan more progressive.
+Former DPP chairman Shih Ming-teh called for her to "proudly come out of the closet" like Iceland Prime Minister Jóhanna Sigurðardóttir in order to make Taiwan more progressive.
 Shih said that under Taiwan laws, only the opposite-sex spouse of the President is regulated and there would be no way to monitor if the same-sex partner of Tsai is taking bribes.
 Shih's comments were strongly criticized by both KMT and DPP politicians, women's groups and gay rights groups.
 Tsai said she is not angry at Shih, but she would not respond to him, because to do so would make her "an accomplice of gender oppression".
 Tsai said she would strive to eliminate gender oppression in Taiwan and lead the country toward a pluralistic, inclusive society that respects human rights.